VeryRandomCreator/Ball/PRIVACY_POLICY.md

 When this privacy policy mentions "you" or "your", it refers to the user or the belonging(s) of the user, respectively.

 ## Personal Information
 I have not developed this app with any intention or knowledge that personal information about the user is sent or used.
-Personal information being information such as your name, phone number, email, address, or anything indentifiable.
+Personal information is information such as your name, phone number, email, address, or anything identifiable.

 ## Device Information
 No information unique to your device (ex: ids) is saved or sent.